golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/tools/managing-golem-wallet.md

 - Enabling mainnet accounts
 - Checking the status of the wallet
 - Getting test funds
-- Generating the app-keys
+- Generating the unique app-keys

-# Your Golem wallet address
+## Your Golem wallet address

 Golem's wallet is automatically initialized for you the first time you start your `yagna` service and thus, an address associated with it is also generated automatically.